bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 The source codes are provided in ``$NOMAD_HOME/interfaces/CInterface/``.
 To enable the building of the C interface, option ``-DBUILD_INTERFACES=ON`` must be set when building NOMAD, as such: ``cmake -DBUILD_TESTS=ON -S . -B build/release``.
-The command ``cmake --install build/release`` must be run before using the PyNomad module.
+The command ``cmake --install build/release`` must be run before using the library.

 All functionalities of NOMAD are available in the C interface.
 NOMAD parameters are provided via these functions: